CWTSLeiden/networkanalysis/README.md

     the standard output is used.
 ```

-To run the command-line tools, you need `java 1.8.0` or higher.

 ### Example

 The following example illustrates the use of the `RunNetworkClustering` and `RunNetworkLayout` tools.